dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-10-cyberpunk-2077-computer-messages-and-files-act-2-evelyn.md

 To: Nadya Papayanova<br>
 RE: New girl
 <br><br>
 Cuz like, you can tell she's not from Jig-Jig!
 More like Clouds or even the Mox.
 And for the record, I don't touch our supply and you know that.
 But there's this corpo - I sold him some of our shit.
 Apparently it made him aggressive - smacked some joytoy across the face.
 He told me when it happened he noticed the shadow of Lizzie on the wall, the girl who started the Mox, and guess what happened?
 A week later he was dead.
 They found him in some backalley, tied to a gutter, suffocated with a stocking.
-It's not like I was choom with the guy, but still... that's no way to go!
+It's not like I was chooms with the guy, but still... that's no way to go!
 <br><br>
 -----
 <br><br>